timo0thy/como/README.md

 2. Install the environment (recommended using the Anaconda Prompt) by running the command
 3. Activate the environment
 4. Install Tigramite
+5. Try to run the example code testscript.py